-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board; - considering and making recommendations to our Board regarding the composition and chairmanship of the committees of our Board; - · reviewing and recommending to our Board the compensation paid to our directors; - · instituting plans or programs for the continuing education of our Board and orientation of new directors; - reviewing, evaluating and recommending to our Board succession plans for our executive officers; - developing and making recommendations to our Board regarding corporate governance guidelines and matters, including in relation to corporate social responsibility; - providing oversight of environmental, social and governance matters, including our environmental sustainability initiatives, human capital management and obligations as a public benefit corporation; and - overseeing periodic evaluations of the Board's performance, including committees of the Board.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board; - considering and making recommendations to our Board regarding the composition and chairmanship of the committees of our Board; - reviewing and recommending to our Board the compensation paid to our directors; - instituting plans or programs for the continuing education of our Board and orientation of new directors; - reviewing, evaluating and recommending to our Board succession plans for our executive officers; - developing and making recommendations to our Board regarding corporate governance guidelines and matters, including in relation to corporate social responsibility; - providing oversight of environmental, social and governance matters, including our environmental sustainability initiatives, human capital management and obligations as a public benefit corporation; - determining and periodically reviewing compensation for our non-employee directors; - overseeing compliance with our Stock Ownership Guidelines (as applicable to non-employee directors) and Pledging Policy; and - · managing periodic evaluations of the Board's performance, including the performance of our standing Board committees.

-Brent Drever, Kelly Kennedy, Kofi Amoo-Gottfried and Denny Marie Post served as members of the Nominating and Corporate Governance Committee during 2021, with Mr. Drever serving as Chairperson of the committee.
-Ms. Kennedy resigned as a member of the committee following the committee's May 3, 2021 meeting.
+Denny Marie Post, Kofi Amoo-Gottfried, Brent Drever and Gisel Ruiz served as members of the Nominating and Corporate Governance Committee during 2022, with Ms. Post serving as Chairperson of the committee from and after January 27, 2022.
 Effective January 27, 2022, Mr. Drever resigned from the Nominating and Corporate Governance Committee, and Denny Marie Post was appointed as the Chairperson of the committee.
+Ms. Ruiz was appointed to the Nominating and Corporate Governance Committee effective August 16, 2022.
 Our Board has determined that each member of the Nominating and Corporate Governance committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Nominating and Corporate Governance Committee met four times during the fiscal year ended December 26, 2021.
+The Nominating and Corporate Governance Committee met five times during the fiscal year ended December 25, 2022.

 Our Board determines the appropriate characteristics, skills and experience for the Board as a whole and for its individual members.
-The Board considers recommendation for nominees from the Nominating and Corporate Governance Committee.
+The Board considers recommendations for nominees from the Nominating and Corporate Governance Committee.
 The Board, and in turn the Nominating and Corporate Governance Committee, consider the minimum general criteria below, and may add any specific additional criteria with respect to specific searches, in selecting candidates and existing directors for serving on the Board.
 An acceptable candidate may not fully satisfy all of the criteria but is expected to satisfy nearly all of them.
 The Board believes that candidates for director should have certain minimum qualifications, including the highest personal integrity and ethics, the ability to read and understand basic financial statements, an understanding of Vital Farms' industry and being older than 21.